Imageomics/pyMorphoSource/README.md

 Downloading 000390204 Maxillary Teeth [Mesh] [CT] to 000390204.zip
 ```

-If you attempt to download restricted media that you have not received permissions for a `RestrictedDownloadError` exception will be raised.
+If you attempt to download restricted media that you have not received permissions for, a `RestrictedDownloadError` exception will be raised.
 Requesting permissions for some media must be done via [MorphoSource](https://www.morphosource.org/).
+Once you have received permission, you can use this package to download the media.

 #### Search Media Advanced
 The  `search_media` has some additional parameters to filter the items returned.